somnathbarole/RepData_PeerAssessment1/PA1_template.md

 **2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

+There are different ways to deal with missing data.
+Missing values can be replaced with mean, median or mode of the dataset.
+Also there are various data imputations strategies developed based on statistical methods.

-NA values in the data set are replaced with mean steps for that interval.
+Here we will replace NA values in the dataset with mean steps for that perticular interval.

 **3. Create a new dataset that is equal to the original dataset but with the missing data filled in.**